aria42/aria42.github.io/_posts/2017-11-27-Flare-Clojure-Neural-Net.md

 > "Since this was for fun, I made the unpragmatic choice to write something from scratch"

-So when I wanted to I looked at some JVM options for dynamic neural nets[^dl4j], but none quite felt right or at the same level of simplicity as PyTorch.
+After looking at some JVM options for dynamic neural nets[^dl4j], none quite felt right or at the same level of simplicity as PyTorch.
 Since this was for fun, I made the unpragmatic choice to write something from scratch.
-I think the result shares a lot with PyTorch, but feels like it was made for a functional programming language.
-I think Clojure, and functional languages generally, have a lot to offer for ML and ML-related work, and I think the absence of a good non-Python choice has made that harder.
+I think the result shares a lot with PyTorch, but feels like it was made for a functional programming language; it also appears for CPU workloads I've tried, that it's much faster.
+I think Clojure, and functional languages generally, have a lot to offer for ML and ML-related work, but I think the absence of a good non-Python choice has made that harder.

 ## Some Simple Flare Examples